 Featuring an excellent camera and a completely clean Android 10 install, Google's Pixel 4 is an excellent phone that matches – if not beats – key competitors in a number of areas.
+It’s not the prettiest phone around, and for the money you can get phones with better hardware, like the OnePlus 7T.
+But Google’s imaging wizardry and clean software more than make up for this.
 However, its battery life is way shorter than most competing handsets.

 - Compact design